tylerlittlefield/cli/README.md

 A hobby project I'm working on to learn swift.
 Takes the source code from [ColorizeSwift](https://github.com/mtynior/ColorizeSwift) and the API design from [cli](https://github.com/r-lib/cli).
-The goal is to (eventually) provide things like alerts, lists, rules, unicode characters, headings and more.
+The goal is to (eventually) provide semantic elements like alerts, lists, rules, unicode characters, headings and more to build beautiful CLIs easily.
 Currently contains:

 1. Unicode symbols: `Symbols.tick`, `Symbols.bullet`, etc.
 2. Alerts: `AlertSuccess()`, `AlertWarning()`, etc.